tktracker/IntuneDocs/intune/apps/vpp-apps-ios.md

 - Tracking how many licenses are available and have been used for purchased apps.
 - Helping you install apps up to the number of licenses you own.

-Additionally, you can synchronize, manage, and assign books you purchased from Apple Business Manager with Intune to iOS devices.
-For more information, see [How to manage iOS eBooks you purchased through a volume-purchase program](vpp-ebooks-ios.md).
+Additionally, you can synchronize, manage, and assign books you purchased from Apple Business Manager with Intune to iOS/iPadOS devices.
+For more information, see [How to manage iOS/iPadOS eBooks you purchased through a volume-purchase program](vpp-ebooks-ios.md).

 ## What are location tokens?
 Location tokens are also known as Volume Purchase Program (VPP) tokens.
 These tokens are used to assign and manage licenses purchased using Apple Business Manager.
 Content Managers can purchase and associate licenses with location tokens they have permissions to in Apple Business Manager.
 These location tokens are then downloaded from Apple Business Manager and uploaded in Microsoft Intune.
 Microsoft Intune supports uploading multiple location tokens per tenant.
 Each token is valid for one year.

 ## How are purchased apps licensed?
-Purchased apps can be assigned to groups using two types of licenses that Apple offers for iOS and macOS devices.
+Purchased apps can be assigned to groups using two types of licenses that Apple offers for iOS/iPadOS and macOS devices.

 |   | Device Licensing | User Licensing |
 |-----|------------------|----------------|